Earn College Credit for Your Prior Life Experiences

 Trinity is one of a growing number of colleges and universities which are receptive to the idea of awarding credit for the learning acquired through non-college experience prior to entering or returning to the pursuit of a college degree.
 Such learning, frequently called prior experiential learning, may result from such activities as work experience, volunteer work, community service, travel abroad or internationally, military or Peace Corps experience, independent reading or conversations with experts.
 Throughout this page, we will be referring to learning that has resulted from your experience since high school and that occurred when you were not enrolled in or under the supervision of a college or university, as prior experiential learning.

 If you are among these adult students who have entered or returned to college, and if you are interested in receiving credit or recognition for prior experiential learning, this information is designed to assist you to maximize the amount of credit or recognition that you might receive from Trinity.
-TELL credit is available for Undergraduate students pursuing an Associate’s or a Batchelor’s degree at Trinity.
+TELL credit is available for Undergraduate students pursuing an Associate’s or a Bachelor’s degree at Trinity.

 Students interested in prior learning assessment will enroll in a course, the TELL Seminar (GST 301) which is designed for students who: